hisano/defer-util/README.md

 # defer-util

-*defer keyword in Java like Swift and Go
+*defer block in Java like Swift and Go*

 ## Introduction

-defer-util is a defer library for releasing resources.
+defer-util is a defer block library for releasing resources.

 ## Usage

-Use `defer` keyword to release resources after `tryWithDefer` block end
+Use `defer` block to release resources after `tryWithDefer` block end.

 ```java
 import static jp.hisano.util.defer.Defer.*;